Last Updated on May 28, 2022

 Most of the trampolines, jumping mats, and pads are UV protected.
-But they can be torn at a heavy pressure.
-Rain, snow may ruin the mat largely.
+But they can be torn under heavy pressure.
+Rain and snow may ruin the mat largely.
 So, clean the mat if there is snow or water.
 For more safety, you can take out the mat and pad in a safe place.
 To protect from heat tarp cover is absolutely a nice solution.

 Snows can heavily damage the springs.
 In this weather, you should remove and keep the springs in storage.
 Protecting them from rain and dust use a trampoline cover.